UQcsse3200/2025-studio-3/ai/team8.md

 - Generative AI was used sporadically to assist with identifying where code coverage was missing and how to fix it.
 - AI was used to assist with the creation and writing tests of the Settings system.
+- AI was used to assist with the refactoring of the minigames and writing new tests for it.

 ## Jackie